17 Things You Need To Know Before Dating Someone With Kids

 Frequently Asked Questions

-1. Why shouldn’t you date someone with kids?
+1. Why shouldn’t I date someone with kids?

 Dating someone with kids brings with it a fair share of responsibilities.
 You should think twice before dating someone with kids because the children’s biological parent will be involved somehow, and you may not be comfortable with it.
 You may have to give much more than what you receive, you may have to take care of their children, you may not get the attention you desire, and the plans may keep changing since their children would be their priority.

-2. How long should you date someone before they meet your child?
+2. How long should I date someone before introducing them to my child?

-A person should wait about six months before introducing his/her potential partner to their children.
-You should ensure that you have found someone whom you can trust around your children before introducing them to your children.
+You should wait about six months before introducing your potential partner to your children.
+Ensure the person is someone you can trust around your children before introducing them to your children.

 3. Is it hard dating someone with a child?

-Dating someone with a child may be challenging due to time management, establishing boundaries with the other, having to cross paths with the parent, and other emotional considerations.
-But as long as you have open communication and are willing to make mutual compromises, you can have a pleasant relationship.
+Dating someone with a child can be challenging due to feelings of jealousy, having to cross paths with the ex, and other emotional baggage and considerations.
+But if you can make mutual compromises, you can have a pleasant relationship.

 4. Do guys mind dating single mothers?